tjlee0909/phpunit-cluster-runner/README.md

 - Has ssh key pairs setup between the master host and each slave host.
 - Has PHP 5.3+ installed.
 - Has the PHPUnit PEAR package installed.
-- The application code (PHP and PHPUnit files) must consistently be in the same directory on each of the hosts with the same permissions.
-The same goes for the directory that this package is installed in (same location with same permissions on all hosts).
+- The source code for this package must consistently be in the same directory on each of the hosts with the same permissions.

 Quick start guide
 ======================================